Vaping And Your Oral Health

 If you have gum disease, you may be at increased risk for heart disease, diabetes and respiratory infections.
 Also, if you’re pregnant, you may be more likely to go into pre-term labor if you suffer from gum disease.

 Young woman in a bar smoking an electronic cigarette.
-About 25 years old, Mixed race female.
+About 25 years old, mixed race female.

 Vape Juice Is Filled With Toxic Chemicals